Is it safe to travel to Greece amid wildfires on the island of Chios?

 Where are the wildfires?

-As of Monday morning, Greece’s civil protection emergency services have issued a warning over forest fires in the areas of: Vessa, Lithi, Elata, Leptopoda, Agios Georgios Sikousis, Dafnoas, Agia Paraskevi Karyon area, Resta and Armolia.
+As of Tuesday morning, Greece’s civil protection emergency services have issued a warning over forest fires in the areas of Vessa, Lithi and Lithi Beach.

+Authorities also issued a new alert on Tuesday, advising residents of a seaside village southwest of Chios town, the island's capital, to leave as white smoke ascended over a nearby beach.

+"A lot of work is still needed to bring the wildfires under control," a Greek fire brigade official who requested anonymity told Reuters.

 Foreign Office advice